 Paleo-America & Columbian Exchange 1

 2. Evaluate what we really know about who the first non-American Indians were to migrate to America.
-Contrast the evidence supporting various groups’ claims, by distinguishing between hard and soft evidence, or the quality of the evidence.
+Contrast the evidence supporting various groups’ claims by assessing the quality of the evidence.
 Briefly define what scholars mean by the term fringe theory.

 3. Explain why Mesoamericans revered astronomers.

 4. Describe the basic concepts of the Columbian Exchange, but not all the item details.

 5. Summarize 4-5 ways that Europeans and Indians interacted besides the typical warfare depicted in movies.
 Identify the term accordion effect in the context of American Indian history.